apache/doris-website/versioned_docs/version-3.0/lakehouse/datalake-building/hive-build.md

 ### INSERT OVERWRITE

 The INSERT OVERWRITE operation completely overwrites the existing data in the table with new data.
+Currently, writing to a specific partition is not supported.

 ```
 INSERT OVERWRITE TABLE VALUES(val1, val2, val3, val4)
 INSERT OVERWRITE TABLE hive.hive_db.hive_tbl(col1, col2) SELECT col1, col2 FROM internal.db1.tbl1;
 ```

+The semantics of INSERT OVERWRITE is consistent with Hive, and has the following behaviors:

+- When the target table is a partitioned table and the source table is empty, the operation will not have any effect.
+The target table data will not change.
+- When the target table is a non-partitioned table and the source table is empty, the target table will be cleared.
+- Currently, writing to a specified partition is not supported, so INSERT OVERWRITE automatically processes the corresponding target table partition according to the value in the source table.
+If the target table is a partitioned table, only the partitions involved will be overwritten, and the data of the partitions not involved will not change.

 ### CTAS (CREATE TABLE AS SELECT)